Impact Investments That Support Companies Affecting Positive Change

 While local leaders are best positioned to drive community-driven solutions, they still consistently butt up against systemic barriers to accessing capital.
 It is often confusing for business owners to know where to start or who they can turn to.
 This situation often forces entrepreneurs to rely on extractive capital or on the onerous requirements of debt like putting up collateral or personal guarantees that are often predicated on and exacerbate an inequitable system.
 Generations of inequality have made it harder for entrepreneurs of color and women to accumulate wealth that could be leveraged for investment.
 Having less existing wealth means one receives less favorable terms of financing, putting at risk the disproportionately smaller amount of wealth one does have.

-Momentus Capital aims to interrupt this vicious cycle.
+The Momentus Capital branded family of organizations aims to interrupt this vicious cycle.
 We envision an economic system that respects and uplifts all peoples’ right to achieve the dreams they have for themselves, their communities, and generations to come by changing the way community-centric businesses secure capital.

 Turning Traditional Venture Capital On Its Head